What to Do for Free in San Francisco

 1) Take a Drive Down Lombard Street

-Even if you don’t have a car or you don’t feel like driving, you may still want to come and see this interesting architectural feat for yourself.
-Thankfully, you can get here by taking either the cable car or other public transport available in the city.
+You can also get here by taking either the cable car or other public transport available in the city.

 - The Cable Car Museum